 At its core, social tango is a dialogue between two people, with an emphasis on feeling rather than show.
 That’s why tango milonguero, the most popular style of social tango, emphasizes elegance over flashiness.
 Elegance reflects an inner harmony and a deep understanding of the dance.
 In its simplicity lies an inward focus that resonates with the soul.
 While the allure of showcasing flashy moves and intricate footwork may seem irresistible, true mastery of tango lies in the pursuit of its essence.
 (See The Advantages of Simplicity versus Flashy Movements.)

 For dancers seeking to transcend mere performance, the pursuit of elegance becomes a journey toward a deeper experience and timeless beauty.
 Even fancy styles can be approached with a focus on taste and elegance rather than ostentation, as shown in the examples above.
 Unlike transient fads, elegance leaves an indelible mark on both the dancer and the observer.
-When we watch a truly elegant tango performance, we are captivated not by the complexity of the steps, but by the sheer beauty and grace emanating from the dancers' natura, inner selves.
+When we watch a truly elegant tango performance, we are captivated not by the complexity of the steps, but by the sheer beauty and grace emanating from the dancers' genuine, inner selves.

 To all tango dancers seeking to transcend the ordinary, consider the words of Audrey Hepburn: “Elegance is the only beauty that never fades.”
 Embrace it, embody it, and let it guide your journey toward mastering the dance.
 (See The Elegance of the Milonguero Style.)